NYUGameCenter/Unity-Git-Config/README.md

 4. That's all you need to do, as tracking the appropriate files in lfs is taken care of by the .gitattributes file.
 If you're already familiar with git, you might consider reading [this intro to git-lfs](https://github.com/git-lfs/git-lfs/wiki/Tutorial), as working with it varies from vanilla git quite a bit.

-## Fourth: Invite everyone else to the repo
+## Invite everyone else to the repo

 1. Make sure they've all installed git lfs!

 2. Add them to your repo.

-3. Help them clone the repo, as well as download & copy the `pre-commit` & `post-merge` scripts into `/.git/hooks/`.
+3. Help them clone the repo, as well as download & copy the `pre-commit` & `post-merge` scripts into `/.git/hooks/` (step 3 of Configure & Create Your Repo, above).